ikjordan/picozx81/README.md

 Corrections to the tstate timings were made for `ld a,n; ld c,n; ld e,n; ld l,n; set n,(hl); res n,(hl);`
 ## Possible Future Developments
 + Support for USB gamepads as well as joysticks
-+ Extend the VGA322 board type to support original DB9 joysticks
++ Extend the Maker VGA222 board type to support original DB9 joysticks
 + Add vsync (TV) based sound
 + Support for composite video output
 + Move to a Pi Zero to greatly increase processing power and use [circle](https://github.com/rsta2/circle) for fast boot times